 1 As Scheffler puts it, "an agent-centred restriction [or constraint] is, roughly, a restriction which it is at least sometimes impermissible to violate in circumstances where a violation would serve to minimize total overall violations of the very same restriction, and would have no other morally relevant consequences" (1985, 409).
 Note, then, that a constraint is not simply a prohibition against performing an act of a certain type even to prevent two or more others from each performing an instance of that act type.
-After all, classical utilitarianism would prohibit you from failing to maximize utility even to prevent two others from each failing to maximize utility even to prevent two others of the other two.
+After all, classical utilitarianism would prohibit you from failing to maximize utility even to prevent two others from each failing to maximize utility.
+But, in any such case, your act couldn't be morally comparable to those of the other two.
 For your act would fail to maximize utility only if it resulted in a net loss of utility that's greater than the combined net loss resulting from those of the other two.
-So, despite what some have claimed (e.g., Ridge 2009, 422), classical utilitarianism doesn't imply that there is a constraint against failing to maximize utility or any other type of act, for it doesn't prohibit you from performing an act-type.
+So, despite what some have claimed (e.g., Ridge 2009, 422), classical utilitarianism doesn't imply that there is a constraint against failing to maximize utility or any other type of act, for it doesn't prohibit you from performing an act-type even to prevent two others from each performing a morally comparable instance of that act-type.